orcasound/aifororcas-livesystem/InferenceSystem/README.md

 1. How to run the InferenceSystem locally.
 2. Deploying an updated docker build to Azure Container Instances.

-Note: We use Python 3 specifically tested with Python version 3.7.4
+Note: We use Python 3, specifically tested with Python 3.7.4

 # How to run the InferenceSystem locally
 ## Create a virtual environment